euclio/senior-project/resources/project_agreement.md

  */
 interface IntegerLinkedList {
   /**
-   * Inserts an element into the linked list at the specified index.
+   * Inserts an element into the linked list at the specified index, shifting
+   * any elements already in its position down.
    */
   public void insert(int index, int element);

   /**
-   * Removes an element from the specified index.
+   * Removes an element from the specified index, shifting any elements already
+   * in the list back up.
    * @return The element that was removed.
    */
+  public int remove(int index);

+  /**
+   * Retrieves an element at the specified position
+   */
-  public int delete(int index);
+  public int get(int index);

   /**
    * Returns the number of integers in the linked list.